rjsears/chia_plot_manager/README.md

 <br><hr>

 ### <a name="changelog"></a>Changelog
+<b>V0.95 2021-09-03</b>
+   - Replaces glances with sysstat commands to check and verify network traffic
+   - Update install script to create new network check script based on install directory
+   - Created failsafe to allow free drive space to be filled when 'replace_plots' has been set to yes and there are no more old plots to replace.
+Now falls back to filling empty drive space after that happens and will notify you when both fail.
+   - Various bug fixes and enhancements.

+<b>V0.94 2021-08-08</b>
+   - Automatic plot removal and replacement of older style plots with new style pooling plots done on a one-by-one basis to keep as many plots farming as possible during the plot replacement process.
+   - Various bug fixes and other small enhancements
+   - Updated Farming Wide reports to report on number of portable plots vs old plots and if we are replacing old plots or not on a per-server basis.
+   - Updated nas_export to include the number of old plots and if server is set to replace old plots, the total number of plot space available on server is now the total of the number of old plots to replace along with how many plots we can store on remaining free space.

 <b>V0.93 2021-07-08</b>
    - Added ability to identify plots as `portable` (set `pooling: True` in config file)